CombustibleLemonsCTF/CAMS-CTF-2015-writeups/impossible-salt/README.md

 ### Solution

 Upon first inspecting [the source](impossible_salt.py), it may seem like the challenge is actually impossible.
 You get a salt that contains a 10000-digit random number, right?
 Not so.
-This is because the there are two different variables at play here: `SALT` and `SΑLT` (notice the slightly different `A`).
+This is because the there are two different variables at play here: `SALT` and `SΑLT` (notice the difference between the "A" and the uppercase Greek Alpha).
 Because the latter is set inside the loop and passed to `salt_filename`, there are actually only 10 possibilities, `saltystuff[0-9]` to search manually.

 Note that the code in `impossible_salt.py` would only be legal in Python 3, which allows for variable names with certain Unicode characters.